Affiliate Disclosure: We may earn commissions from purchases made through links in this post

 The last half the century that is 19th a rise in railroading, as well as the usage of silver pocket watches.
 Old pocket watches became a requirement for all railroad workers, for the sole reason of preventing train wrecks.
 After having a massive train wreck in Kipton, Ohio in 1891, railroad officials established a precision standard for railroad pocket watches.
 In 1893, stringent standards for silver pocket watches were adapted in railroading.

 Pocket Watches Today

-Hamilton pocket watches are known for their precision.
+Hamilton pocket watches are known for his or her precision.
 In fact, a majority of their watches became the standard for railroad pocket watches.
-By 1923, 53 per cent of their production was solely focused on the make of railroad pocket watches.
-Another pocket that is antique worthy of mention will be the extremely rare and much sought-after Verge pocket watches.
+By 1923, 53 percent of these production was solely focused on the make of railroad pocket watches.
+Another antique pocket view worthy of mention are the extremely rare and much sought-after Verge pocket watches.

 The pocket watch is a survivor.
 It survived the painful beginnings of the railroad system and is still used today, within the age and put of commercialism.
 Stunning, exquisite, and timeless, the pocket watch will undoubtedly be around for decades, possibly even centuries, more.